 The professional program at the University of North Dakota can be completed in eight semesters, which includes a total of 24 weeks of fieldwork experience (2- 12-week rotations), and 14 weeks of the doctoral experience.
 Students enroll and pay tuition for the doctoral experience for a total of 16 credits.
-Although students may not be on campus during the doctoral experience period, the cost to the University for the doctoral experience portion of the Occupational Therapy Program includes faculty time, secretarial help, liability insurance, telephone, paper and mailing costs, travel expenses for faculty to visit the facilities regularly, and for attendance at regional and national occupational therapy meetings pertaining to education.
+Although students may not be on campus during the doctoral experience period, the cost to the University for the doctoral experience portion of the Occupational Therapy Program includes faculty time, secretarial help, liability insurance, telephone, paper, and mailing costs, and for attendance at regional and national occupational therapy meetings pertaining to education.